📋 In this article

 Track Eidi given to each child

-For each child in the family, record who gave them Eidi and how much.
-This creates a gratitude record and makes thank-you messages specific.
+Record who gave each child Eidi and how much.
+Creates a gratitude record and makes thank-yous specific.

-Log every Eidi you give — to which child, how much, in what form.
-Over years, this becomes a record of your family's Eid generosity.
+Log every Eidi you give — to which child, how much.
+Over years this becomes your family's Eid generosity record.

 Review before next Eid

-Before next year's Eid, open GiftKhata to review what was given and received.
-Adjust amounts appropriately for any changes in circumstances.
+Review what was given and received.
+Adjust amounts appropriately for changes in circumstances.

 Key Takeaway

 Eid gifting is an act of love, generosity and community.
-Tracking it isn't about reducing it to numbers — it's about honouring every act of generosity with acknowledgement, and ensuring the circle of giving remains balanced and joyful year after year.
+Tracking it honours every act of generosity with acknowledgement, and ensures the circle of giving remains balanced and joyful year after year.